vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ## OBJECTIVES​:

-Create a bucket in Amazon S3​
+1. Create a bucket in Amazon S3​

-Add an object to a bucket​
+2. Add an object to a bucket​

-Manage access permissions on an object and a bucket​
+3. Manage access permissions on an object and a bucket​

-Create a bucket policy​
+4. Create a bucket policy​

-Use bucket versioning​

 ### PROJECT SCENARIO​